Camp Rising Sun (New York): Background

-Located on 176 acre in upstate New York, including on land once owned by the Livingston family, Camp Rising Sun (CRS) is one of the longest continuously running summer programs in the United States.
-It was founded just after the stock market crash in 1929 by philanthropist George E. Jonas with the mission to "develop in promising young people from diverse backgrounds a lifelong commitment to sensitive and responsible leadership for the betterment of their communities and world."
+Camp Rising Sun (CRS) is Located on 176 acre in Upstate New York, including land once part of Livingston Manor.
+One of the longest continuously running summer programs in the United States, it was founded just after the stock market crash in 1929 by philanthropist George E. Jonas to "develop in promising young people from diverse backgrounds a lifelong commitment to sensitive and responsible leadership for the betterment of their communities and world."

-The son of a successful businessman, Jonas grew up in privilege and wealth, but was troubled about the advantages he had in comparison with others.
-He grew dismayed at the world.
-Pondering what he could do to bring a measure of stability and peace to the world, he reasoned that hope rested in the youth of the world and he began to consider what might encourage, stimulate and motivate them.
+Jonas grew up in privilege and wealth, but was troubled about the advantages he had in comparison with others.
+He reasoned that hope rested in the youth, and he began to consider what might encourage, stimulate and motivate them.
 He got the idea to start a camp, one that "is interested not merely in the boy, but in the man the boy will become."
 He set up a foundation, naming it after his father; the foundation runs the camp.
-For decades, Jonas personally interviewed many prospective campers and he was fondly called by all by his nickname, "Freddie."
+For decades, Jonas personally interviewed many prospective campers, and he was called by his nickname, "Freddie."